 As a full service Mortgage Banker, Fairway’s advantage comes from our ability to control the process.
 Utilizing in-house processing, underwriting and funding, we take the loan from start to finish in our offices with our people.
 Additionally, we provide adaptive and flexible loan options.

 Conventional loans are secured by government sponsored entities or GSEs such as Fannie Mae and Freddie Mac.
 Conventional loans can be made to purchase or refinance homes with first and second mortgages on single-family and up to four family homes.
-In general, Fannie Mae and Freddie Mac’s single family, first mortgage loan limit is $417,000 (amounts vary by county and are as high as $506,000).
+In general, the Fannie Mae and Freddie Mac’s single family, first mortgage loan limit as of 2019 is $484,350 (amounts vary by county and are $726,525 for King, Pierce and Snohomish).
 This limit is reviewed annually and, if needed, adjusted to reflect changes in the national average price for single-family homes.

 The Department of Veterans Affairs (VA) guarantees loans offered by Fairway to help qualified veterans, reservists, and active-duty armed services members finance their homes.
 VA loans are suited for veterans with: